mount4o/tcp-echo/README.md

         ```

 2. **`tcp_echo_client`** (POSIX Only):
-    - **Description**: A utility client application used to test the TCP Echo Server by sending messages to it and receiving the echoed responses.
+    - **Description**: A utility client application used to test the TCP Echo Server by sending messages to it and receiving the echoed responses.Providing a port is optional and the default port value is `122` (configurable in `defines.h`).
     - **Usage**:

         ```sh